 So what conclusions can be drawn from this comparison chart?

-First, it’s pretty clear that Year 1 of the Alliant Visa Signature Card is going to be pretty fantastic.
-The 3% cash back and no annual fee really makes a difference.
+First, let’s acknowledge that Year 1 of the Alliant Visa Signature Card is going to be pretty solid.
+The 2.5% cash back and no annual fee really makes a difference.
 But once you clear that introductory period, things become less clear when trying to decide between it and the Citi Double Cash.

 By the time Year 2 rolls around on the Alliant card, some readers may actually be better off with the Citi Double Cash card.
 Specifically, those who spend under $1,500 per month on their credit card are likely to see better results from Citi Double Cash, even though it has a lower cash back percentage (2% vs. 2.5%).
 Remember, you’ll need to account for the $99 annual fee when assessing the Alliant cash back total after Year 1.